• Skip to primary navigation

 Though the Carbon TL does not have a touchscreen, it can pair with a phone or tablet to access the iFIT digital training app.
 You need an iFIT Pro membership to access the classes, but if you decide to sign up, there are thousands of trainer-led classes to choose from.
 The Carbon TL will automatically adjust to the class’s preset training levels.

 The ProForm Carbon TL has a tablet rack, speakers, and Bluetooth connectivity to support iFIT.
-However, it is not compatible with many of the personalized iFIT features since the app does not integrate as seamlessly to the treadmill as a built-in touchscreen would.
+However, it is not compatible with many of the personalized iFIT features since the app does not integrate as seamlessly with the treadmill as a built-in touchscreen would.

 Interested in the ProForm Carbon TL?